New student

 As Head of NLS Legal, I am delighted to welcome you to the Law School.

 We recognise that studying law is more than just textbooks, which is why we also equip you with vital practical skills in preparation for your future.
-Here in NLS Legal, the UK's first regulated law firm integrated into a law school, you will have the opportunity to work with our team of lawyers on real life cases whilst supporting the local community by providing access to justice.
+Here in NLS Legal, the UK's only regulated law firm integrated into a law school, you will have the opportunity to work with our team of lawyers on real life cases whilst supporting the local community by providing access to justice.

 As the Director of External Engagement and Head of the Practitioner Portfolio, I am delighted to welcome you to Nottingham Law School.